 Gender-Affirming Voice Care

-Voice feminization is one of the most commonly sought gender-affirming voice care services for transgender individuals.
-This is typical because those assigned males at birth (AMAB), who have gone through puberty, have had lengthening and thickening of their vocal folds that is irreversible without surgery.
-It is important to understand that for transwomen going through hormone therapy alone will not change their voice.
-This is not the case for transmasculine speakers.
+Voice feminization is one of the most commonly sought gender-affirming voice care services for transgender individuals, including non-binary people who lean towards the feminine end of the gender spectrum.
+This is because those assigned male at birth (AMAB) and who have gone through puberty have experienced the effects of testosterone, including a lengthening and thickening of their vocal folds that is irreversible without voice surgery, such as voice feminization surgery.

 Due to this effect of testosterone on the voice, voice therapy for individuals wishing to masculinize their voice tends to be less sought out.
 But it is not without its benefits.